keanutaufan/cpp-dsa/DataStructure/Queue/README.md

 - `enqueue` - Adds an element to the back of the queue.
 - `dequeue` - Removes the element at the front of the queue.
 - `front` - Returns the element at the front of the queue.
-- `isEmpty` - Returns true if the queue is empty, false otherwise.
+- `is_empty` - Returns true if the queue is empty, false otherwise.

 Some implementation of a queue may also keep track of the size of the queue, which would allow the user to query the size of the queue.
 Some implementation